 State the problem.
 What happened?
 What is bothering you?

-Big problem clues: It’s dangerous, inappropriate, harming you or someone else, something is broken, or someone is bleeding.
+If it’s a 5 it’s a big problem.
+Big problems clues to know if you should tell an adult: It’s dangerous, inappropriate verbally, visually or physically, harming you or someone else, something is broken, or someone is bleeding.
 If the problem is small you can figure it out yourself by following the steps below.

 Ask God for help.
-Ask God to help you calm down.
+Ask God to help you calm down and to know how to solve the problem.
 You can count to 5 slowly, talk a walk, do wall push-ups, deep breaths, pray or use a stress ball…

 Name the solution.
-Choose a way you can solve the problem.
+Choose a way you can solve the problem yourself.

 Problem Solving strategies: